Arrest made in connection with deadly stabbing in Brookline park

 BROOKLINE, MASS.
-(WHDH) - Authorities have made an arrest in connection with a stabbing in Brookline that claimed the life of a 20-year-old man early Tuesday morning, investigators announced Wednesday.
+(WHDH) – Authorities have made an arrest in connection with a stabbing at a park in Brookline that claimed the life of a 20-year-old man early Tuesday morning, investigators announced Wednesday.

-Singh Ouen, 21, is facing a murder charge in the death of Nicolas “Cole” Kern, of Brookline, according to the Brookline Police Department.
-He was nabbed Wednesday morning in Malden.
+Singha Ouen, 21, is facing a murder charge in the death of Nicolas “Cole” Kern, of Brookline, according to the Brookline Police Department.
+He was nabbed at a Wallace Circle home in Malden Wednesday morning.

 Ouen and Kern both knew each other, police said.